tilomlr/iotedge-industrial-service-bus/src/iotedgeNats/README.md

 This section refers to the folder structure under `src/`.

 - `src/deployment` contains all deployment scripts
-- `src/iotedge` contains a RabbitMQ implementation and tests as well as deployment manifests
+- `src/iotedge` contains the actual implementation and tests as well as deployment manifests
-- `src/iotedgeNats` contains a NATS implementation with a Modbus example
 - `src/rabbitmq-federation` contains the Dockerfile based on the official RabbitMQ base image.
 It enables the [RabbitMQ federation plugin](https://www.rabbitmq.com/federation.html).

 ## Implementation Details